zhyanlin/RobusTAD/README.md

-# RobusTAD
+# RobusTAD-v1
 Python implementation of RobusTAD: A Tool for Robust Annotation of Topologically Associating Domain Boundaries

-It takes .mcool file as input and output both left and right TAD boundary scores in a .bed file.
+It takes .mcool file or text file as input and output both left and right TAD boundary scores in a .bed file.

+plain text input format:

+chrom   leftbp  rightbp IF

 Please consider to cite our paper if you use this tool in your research: